relaycorp/relaynet-gateway-android/README.md

 ### App signing

 We use [app signing by Google Play](https://support.google.com/googleplay/android-developer/answer/9842756) to distribute this app on Google Play.
-We use [gradle-play-publisher](https://github.com/Triple-T/gradle-play-publisher) as part of our [automated release process](.github/workflows/ci-cd.yml) to upload an Android App Bundle to the Play Store using an upload key stored on this GitHub project secret.
+We use [gradle-play-publisher](https://github.com/Triple-T/gradle-play-publisher) as part of our [automated release process](.github/workflows/ci-cd.yml) to upload an Android App Bundle to the Play Store using an upload key stored as a GitHub project secret.

 This app [may be available on F-Droid in the future](https://github.com/relaycorp/relayverse/issues/21).